nibrasissa/cervirisk-mm/README.md

 | Specificity (Youden) | 95.3% | 96.3% ± 2.3% |
 | F1 (default) | 73.6% | 86.4% ± 8.2% |

-**Honest interpretation.** The triage model performs strongly because its features (Hinselmann acetowhite reaction, Schiller iodine staining, Pap cytology) are *intermediate diagnostic test results that exist before biopsy in the clinical workflow*.
+ The model with configration 3 performs strongly because its features (Hinselmann acetowhite reaction, Schiller iodine staining, Pap cytology) are *intermediate diagnostic test results that exist before biopsy in the clinical workflow*.
 They encode most of the disease signal that biopsy is meant to confirm.
-The model is therefore a triage / referral aid, not a population screening tool.
-The pre-screening model (`uci_only`) achieves a much more modest DEV AUPRC of 17.4% — consistent with the literature on 858-patient cohorts and the inherent limits of demographic risk factors alone.
+The model is therefore referral aid, not a population screening tool.
+The pre-screening model (`uci_only(Conf 1)`) achieves a much more modest DEV AUPRC of 17.4% — consistent with the literature on 858-patient cohorts and the inherent limits of demographic risk factors alone.

-The wide test-set standard deviations (especially ±26.6% on AUPRC) reflect the small per-fold positive count (~2 positives per 5-fold chunk).

-**Negative results reported honestly:**

-- **Augmentation does not improve over UCI alone.** Strain assignment reaches only 18 of 858 patients (2.1%) because UCI's HPV reporting is sparse, and the host PRS is a placeholder.
-The pipeline architecture accepts real strain genotyping from clinical sources unchanged — but on UCI, augmentation has no measurable effect.
-- **IterativeImputer does not improve over SimpleImputer (median).** Tested as a methodological alternative DEV AUPRC differs by <1 percentage point across all six algorithms.
-The columns with substantial NaN are also the least predictive ones, so no imputer can extract signal that isn't there.

-These negative findings are documented for transparency.

 ---